devplayer0/fyp/report.md

 Typically, hardware accelerated virtualisation technology is used to achieve near-native performance (e.g. KVM on Linux).
 QEMU also offers the ability to emulate software compiled for other CPU's with user-mode syscall translation.
-It's very flexible, but is most importantly focused on achieving maximum performance, with the website's tagline as
+It's very flexible, but is mostly focused on achieving maximum performance, with the website's tagline as
 "QEMU: the FAST! processor emulator" [@qemu].